zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 We'll use the nonce provided by [`frame_system::AccountInfo`][nonce-rustdocs] and create a storage item to keep track of it as we modify it.

 So we'll need to do a couple things.

-First, create a storage item for the nonce value:
+First, create a storage item for the nonce value.
+Replace the ACTION #6 line with:

 ```rust
 	#[pallet::storage]